Intended to be Amended

 Amendment XXVII ratified 1992

-Outside of the quirk of the 27th amendment happening in 1992 (footnote about this at the end of the article, it was proposed back in 1789 with the Bill of Rights), America stopped amending the Constitution back in the early 70s.
+Outside of the quirk of the 27th Amendment happening in 1992 (a footnote about this is at the end of the article; it was proposed back in 1789 with the Bill of Rights), America stopped amending the Constitution in the early 1970s.
 This was because of a fundamental shift in thinking happening in parts of America.

-A new mindset referred to as “originalism” was viewing the Constitution as needing to be upheld by how it was originally written and the original intent around the writing.
+A new mindset referred to as “originalism” viewed the Constitution as needing to be upheld by its original form and intent.
 Despite 26 Amendments over 184 years, a new group wanted to view the Constitution as set in stone.

-This thinking is what directly led to new interpretations of the second amendment by the courts, most notably the Supreme Court.
-Gun laws were stricter before originalism began distorting the meaning of the second amendment to create new loopholes.
-All in the name of letting people have powerful weapons never imagined by our founding fathers.
+This thinking directly led to new interpretations of the Second Amendment by the courts, most notably the Supreme Court.
+Gun laws were stricter before originalism began distorting the meaning of the Second Amendment to create new loopholes—all in the name of letting people have powerful weapons never imagined by our founding fathers.

 To suggest changing the document now is seen as blasphemous by this group.
 How could we possibly know what is better for modern America than people who died hundreds of years ago?

-It is time for us to take the Constitution back.
-To make it a document for the people once again.
-It is time for us to propose amendments to make life better for all.
+It is time for us to take back the Constitution, make it a document for the people once again, and propose amendments to make life better for all.

-In the 60s and into the early 70s, when Americans weren’t happy with how our government was operating, the nation managed to ratify four amendments.
-Four amendments were added to the constitution in just one decade.
+In the 1960s and into the early 1970s, when Americans weren’t happy with how our government was operating, the nation ratified four amendments to the Constitution in just one decade.

-When people try to treat the Constitution as a perfect, untouchable document simply remind them that:
+When people try to treat the Constitution as a perfect, untouchable document, remind them that:

 Only 39 people signed the Constitution.
 Most invited to participate didn’t believe in the process or the final document.